 This chart displays a mean process based on a long-term sigma with control limits.
 The control limits are placed such that the distance between them and the centerline is ‘3s’.
 The standard deviation value ‘s’ for these charts is determined by the same method as the standard deviation for the distribution platform.

 Control Charts for Attributes

-The data can be combined into one measurement unit if the data you have contains repetitive measurements of the same unit process.
-But this is not recommended until the data contains repeating measurements of every measurement process.
+The data can be combined into one measurement unit if the data you have, contains repetitive measurements of the same unit process.
+But this is not recommended until the data includes repeating measurements of every measurement process.

-Typically, pre-summarize summarizes the process columns into standard deviations or sample means based on the size of the sample.
+Typically, pre-summarize chart summarizes the process columns into standard deviations of sample means based on the size of the sample.